Table of Contents

 Tango: It wouldn’t be a trip to Argentina if you didn’t make it to a tango show.
 Here you can either go to a big show or a smaller hole in the wall venue, no matter what you choose it is an unforgettable experience.
 You will want to wear a nice outfit, dressy shoes, and a cardigan.
 Long pants and a nice button down for men, while a dress or jumpsuit is perfect for women.

-What not to bring to Argentina
+What NOT to Bring to Argentina

 • 1.DON’T BRING Books